Skip to main content

 • Your routingProtocol.type from STATIC, DIRECT, or BGP.

-• When ordering your service using Equinix-owned (PA) IP addresses, set the ipBlock.prefixLength value to the size of the subnet you need.
+• When ordering your service using Equinix-owned (PA) IP Blocks, set the ipBlock.prefixLength value to the size of the IP Block you need.

 Static Routing